mayariii/aurasphere/README.md

 - users can inhale and exhale in time with the movement of the planet for a calming experience.
 - ambient sound can be toggled on and off by clicking on the planet.
 - users can explore the rest of the scene which provides sensory visuals and animations.
 - hover interactions and animations
+- works on mobile

 ## images